Accenture raises revenue forecast for the third time

 Accenture’s business in North America rose 11 percent to $3.64 billion.

+The company’s net income fell to $1.24 per share in the three months ended May 31, from $1.26 per share a year earlier.

-Additional reporting by Abhirup Roy in Bengaluru; Editing by Saumyadeb Chakrabarty and Maju Samuel
+Reporting by Abhirup Roy and Sai Sachin R in Bengaluru; Editing by Saumyadeb Chakrabarty and Maju Samuel